ccrvlh/rq/docs/docs/workers.md

 the 3rd from `q3`, the 4th from `q1`, the 5th from `q2` and so on.
 To implement this strategy use `-ds round_robin` argument.

 To dequeue jobs from the different queues randomly, use `-ds random` argument.

 Deprecation Warning: Those strategies were formely being implemented by using the custom classes `rq.worker.RoundRobinWorker` and `rq.worker.RandomWorker`.
-As the `--dequeue-strategy` argument allows for this option to be used with any worker, those worker classes are deprecated and will be removed from future versions.
+As the `--dequeue-strategy` argument allows for this option to be used with any worker, those worker classes are deprecated and where removed in v2.

 ## Custom Job and Queue Classes